-Strictly Come Dancing 2020 judges: Craig Revel Horwood, Motsi Mabuse and Shirley Ballas are back - but where is Bruno Tonioli?
+Strictly Come Dancing 2021 judges: Anton Du Beke, Craig Revel Horwood, Motsi Mabuse and Shirley Ballas - but where's Bruno Tonioli?

 Ballroom champion Shirley Ballas became Strictly’s head judge in 2017 following the departure of Len Goodman.

 The Queen of Latin has a strict and technical approach to judging, which was very different to Len.

 Her first series included a significant amount of controversy after she had a live TV row with Brendan Cole over her comments about Good Morning Britain's Charlotte Hawkins.

 The 60-year-old began dancing at the age of seven and went on to become a Latin American dance champion in the UK and the US.

 Craig Revel Horwood

 The ‘Mr Nasty’ of Strictly will be returning for his 19th series of the show this autumn